For a complete list of publications, please see my Curriculum Vitae.

 Publication Indicators

-IDEAS: Top 5% of authors worldwide in one citation category; ranked within Top Economists by Cohorts among 2019 PhD recipients worldwide.
+IDEAS: Top 5% of authors worldwide in one citation category.

 Social Media